onap/oom/docs/OOM User Guide/oom_user_guide.rst

 Kubernetes Under-Cloud Deployments
 ==================================

-The automated ONAP deployment depends on a fully functional kubernetes environment being available prior to ONAP installation.
-Fortunately, kubenetes is supported on a wide variety of systems such as Google Compute Engine, `AWS
+The automated ONAP deployment depends on a fully functional Kubernetes environment being available prior to ONAP installation.
+Fortunately, Kubenetes is supported on a wide variety of systems such as Google Compute Engine, `AWS
 EC2 <https://wiki.onap.org/display/DW/ONAP+on+AWS#ONAPonAWS-Option0:DeployOOMKubernetestoaspotVM>`__,
 Microsoft Azure, CenturyLink Cloud, IBM Bluemix and more.
-If you're setting up your own kubernetes environment, please refer to \ `ONAP on Kubernetes <file:///C:\display\DW\ONAP+on+Kubernetes>`__ for a walk through of how to set this environment up on several platforms.
+If you're setting up your own Kubernetes environment, please refer to \ `ONAP on Kubernetes <file:///C:\display\DW\ONAP+on+Kubernetes>`__ for a walk through of how to set this environment up on several platforms.

 ONAP 'OneClick' Deployment Walk-though
 ======================================

-Once a kubernetes environment is available and the deployment artifacts have been customized for your location, ONAP is ready to be installed.
+Once a Kubernetes environment is available and the deployment artifacts have been customized for your location, ONAP is ready to be installed.

 The first step is to setup